 Walking around Hampstead Manor is like walking around Downton Abbey!
-The grounds and buildings are utterly breathtaking and the facilities on offer just like that of a hotel.
-There is a swimming pool, spa and gardens, I can imagine relaxing after work and on weekends really easy.
+The grounds and buildings are utterly breathtaking and the facilities planned just like that of a hotel.
+There is a swimming pool, spa and gardens being built, I can imagine relaxing after work and on weekends really easy.
 Easy to get to local parks and places of interest, and the apartment had the high ceilings and feature fireplace I’d expect from a Victorian conversion.
 Cannot fault the place.

 Other options in NW3 to consider are Novel House and Belsize Road Gardens.